-In accordance with AASB 6 Exploration for and Evaluation of Mineral Resources, the Company capitalises all exploration and evaluation expenditure, including acquisition costs and subsequently applies the cost model after recognition.
+In accordance with AASB 6 Exploration for and Evaluation of Mineral Resources, the Company capitalises all exploration and evaluation expenditure, including acquisition costs and subsequently applies the cost model after limited to the following:

-Our audit focussed on the Company's assessment of the carrying amount of the capitalised exploration and evaluation asset, as this is one of the assets of the Company and is material to the users of the financial statements.
-Our procedures included but were not limited to the following:
+Our audit focussed on the Company's assessment of the carrying amount of the capitalised exploration and evaluation asset, as this is one of the assets of the Company and is material to the users of the financial

-We obtained an understanding of the key processes associated with management's review of the carrying values of each area of interest;

-- We considered the Directors' assessment of potential indicators of impairment; - We obtained evidence that the Company has current rights to tenure of its areas of interest; - We examined the exploration budget for the coming period and discussed with management the nature of planned ongoing activities; - We enquired with management, reviewed ASX announcements and reviewed minutes of Directors' meetings to ensure that the Company had not resolved to discontinue exploration and evaluation at any of its areas of interest; - We substantiated a sample of expenditure incurred to supporting documentation; and - We examined the disclosures made in the financial report.
+- We obtained an understanding of the key processes associated with management's review of the carrying values of each area of interest: - We considered the Directors' assessment of potential indicators of impairment; - We obtained evidence that the Company has current rights to tenure of its areas of interest; - We examined the exploration budget for the coming period and discussed with management the nature of planned ongoing activities; - We enquired with management, reviewed ASX announcements and reviewed minutes of Directors' meetings to ensure that the Company had not resolved to discontinue exploration and evaluation at any of its areas of interest: - We substantiated a sample of expenditure incurred to supporting documentation: and - We examined the disclosures made in the financial report.

-Information other than the financial report and auditor's report thereon
+Information Other than the Financial Report and Auditor's Report Thereon

 The directors are responsible for the other information.
-The other information comprises the information included in the Company's annual report for the period ended 30 June 2021, but does not include the financial report and our auditor's report thereon.
+The other information comprises the information included in the Company's annual report for the year ended 30 June 2022, but does not include the financial report and our auditor's report thereon.